 The project will also comply with Environmental and Social principles of the Adaptation Fund.
-As a first 66 step, an existing methodology developed during Adapta2+ to verify whether there are risks or not will be implemented.
-It will allow realizing realization of a preliminary environmental and social impact assessment and identify the impacts of project activities on the people and the environment if existing.
+As a first step, an existing methodology developed during Adapta2+ to verify whether there are risks or not will be implemented.
+It will allow realizing preliminary environmental and social impact assessment and identify the impacts of project activities on the people and the environment if existing.
 The tool can be found: https://fundecooperacion.org/transparencia-y-politicas/